Seagate/cortx-prvsnr/docs/User-Guides/Deploy VM Hosted Repo.md

     ```

 ### Start cluster (irrespective of number of nodes):
-1. Execute the following command on primary node to start the cluster:
+1. Run the following command on primary node to start the cluster:
     ```
     cortx cluster start
     ```